 We turn now to the district court's second certified question, which is actually two questions: (1) does the first marketable product rule extend beyond gas to require a lessee to pay royalties on NGLs, and (2) if it does, do the lessors share in the cost of processing, manufacturing, and transporting the NGLs to sale?
 To begin our discussion, we reiterate that this Court has not adopted a "first marketable product rule" as defined in the Kansas, Colorado, and Oklahoma cases discussed supra.
-Rather, we confirmed in Kellam that West Virginia is a "marketable product rule" state, meaning that unless the lease provides otherwise, royalties may not be calculated based on the value of the oil and gas at a stage where it is not yet marketable, i.e., at the wellhead, and has not in fact been marketed, i.e., sold to a third-party purchaser in an arms-length transaction.
-See Wellman, 210 W. Va. at 210, 557 S.E.2d at 264 ("the duty to market embraces the responsibility to get the oil or gas in marketable condition and actually transport it to market.") (emphasis added)).
+Rather, we confirmed in Kellam that West Virginia is a "marketable product rule state," meaning that unless the lease provides otherwise, royalties may not be calculated based on the value of the oil and gas at a stage where it has not yet been marketed, i.e., sold to a third-party purchaser in an arms-length transaction.
+See Wellman, 210 W. Va. at 210, 557 S.E.2d at 264 ("the duty to market embraces the responsibility to get the oil or gas in marketable condition and actually transport it to market.") (emphasis added)); see also W. Va.
+Code § 22-6-8(e) (requiring that flat-rate lease royalties be "not less than one eighth of the gross proceeds, free from any deductions for post-production expenses, received at the first point of sale to an unaffiliated third-party purchaser in an arm's length transaction for the oil or gas so extracted, produced or marketed.").

 Although the distinction between the "first marketable product rule," the term used by the district court in the certified question, and the "marketable product rule," as explicated in our precedents, is key to our resolution of the second prong of the certified question, see infra, it is irrelevant to the first prong because Antero specifically acknowledges that "[t]here is no dispute that if the lessee sells the by-products at a profit, it must share royalties with the lessor."
 (Emphasis added).
-Thus, we answer the first prong of the second certified question in the affirmative and hold that unless the lease provides otherwise, royalties are payable to the mineral owner/lessor not only from the producer/lessee's sale of wet gas and residue gas but also from the lessee's sale of any byproducts of the wet gas such as natural gas liquids.
+Thus, we answer the first prong of the second certified question in the affirmative and hold that except as may be specifically provided by the parties' agreement, royalties are payable to the mineral owner/lessor not only from the producer/lessee's sale of wet gas and residue gas but also from the lessee's sale of any byproducts of the wet gas such as natural gas liquids.